FREQUENTLY ASKED QUESTIONS

 When refinishing firearms we have found oil will creep from the barrel receiver and cause the coating to “lift”.
 To resolve this problem preheating the barrel/receiver to curing temp will leach the oil from the parts and solve some of the problem.

-No. Gun Kote has excellent intra-coating adhesion which simply means it will stick to itself well.
-To touch up over sprayed or flooded areas lightly feather the area with 0000 Steel Wool or 600 Grit Sand Paper.
-If need be, degrease, re-spray and cure.
-For areas that are too light simply degrease and re-spray.
+No. Gun Kote has excellent re-coating adhesion which simply means it will stick to itself well.
+To touch up an area that may have runs, lightly sand the area with #0000 Steel Wool or 600 Grit Sand Paper, Degrease, re-spray and cure.
+For areas that have light areas, simply degrease and re-spray.

 KG Industries LLC can customize several metal protection and firearm related products to meet client requirements.
 We can put the logo of your company or any logo of your choice on our gun cleaning mat for a more personalized item.
 Call us for more information about customization options and pricing.